FuelLabs/sway-libs/README.md

 - [Queue](https://docs.fuel.network/docs/sway-libs/queue/) is a linear data structure that provides First-In-First-Out (FIFO) operations.

-## Upgradeability Libraries
+## Upgradability Libraries

-- [Upgradeability](https://docs.fuel.network/docs/sway-libs/upgradeability/) provides functions that can be used to implement contract upgrades via simple upgradeable proxies.
+- [Upgradability](https://docs.fuel.network/docs/sway-libs/upgradability/) provides functions that can be used to implement contract upgrades via simple upgradable proxies.

 ## Using a library